Joint Food and Safety Service Business Plan 2024 to 2025

 - exploring and implementing innovative opportunities and approaches to working with other regulatory stakeholders to improve businesses’ experience

-The Food Standards Agency has set out a recovery plan for re-starting food safety interventions following the impact of COVID-19 and the cessation of inspections and closure of businesses.
+The Food Standards Agency set out a recovery plan for re-starting food safety interventions following the impact of COVID-19 and the cessation of inspections and closure of businesses.

 This will be implemented alongside delivery of: